 \subsection{Attention-based Prototype Generation}

-In the image domain, it is common to construct prototypes using learnable prototypical tokens through cross-attention mechanisms, such as DETR~\cite{carion2020end} and Mask2Former~\cite{cheng2022masked}.
-In contrast, 3D domains typically adopt non-learnable, non-parametric tokens sampled directly from the input point cloud to summarize features via attention~\cite{liu2022masked, misra2021end, schult2022mask3d}.
-Although a few studies leverage parametric tokens in 3D~\cite{wang2022detr3d, xie2023pixel}, they usually rely on auxiliary information such as camera coordinates or 2D image features.
-This tendency primarily arises from the inherent difficulty of aligning the point cloud distribution with parameter initializations~\cite{zhou2024dynamic}.

-Through our work, we inspect the underlying matter that creates the misalignment between point cloud features and prototypical tokens, and propose a novel approach that enables attention-based prototype generation in FS-PCS.
+In the image domain, it is common to construct prototypes using learnable prototypical tokens through cross-attention mechanisms, such as DETR \cite{carion2020end} and Mask2Former \cite{cheng2022masked}.
+In contrast, 3D instance segmentation and object detection typically adopt non-learnable, non-parametric tokens sampled directly from the input point cloud to summarize features via attention \cite{liu2022masked, misra2021end, schult2022mask3d}.
+Although some work in 3D domain leverage parametric tokens \cite{wang2022detr3d, xie2023pixel}, they rely on auxiliary information such as camera coordinates or 2D image features.
+This tendency primarily arises from the inherent difficulty of aligning the point cloud distribution with parameter initializations \cite{zhou2024dynamic}.
+Through our work, we inspect the underlying matter that induces the misalignment between point cloud features and prototypical tokens, and propose a simple approach that enables attention-based prototype generation in FS-PCS.